Research and reports

-New data from Simply Business reveals the number of home baking businesses has been rising more and more each year, with an increase of 157 per cent in just one year.
+New data from Simply Business reveals the number of home baking businesses has been rising more and more each year, with an increase of 230 per cent between 2019 and 2021.

-As the new series of The Great British Bake Off (GBBO) returns tomorrow night, we delved into our customer data and found out that the number of home baking businesses in the UK has surged between 2019 and 2020.
+As the new series of The Great British Bake Off (GBBO) returned on 13 September, we delved into our customer data and found out that the number of home baking businesses in the UK has surged between 2019 and 2021.

-Analysis of new insurance policies taken out in the last year shows that home baking businesses have been consistently rising year-on-year.
+Analysis of the total number of insurance policies taken out over a three-year period shows that home baking businesses have been consistently rising year-on-year.

-While an average of 9.2 million people tuned in to watch each episode of GBBO last year, the UK saw a 157 per cent rise in the number of home baking businesses.
+At its peak, 6.9 million people tuned in to watch the final of GBBO last year, while the UK saw a 53 per cent rise in the number of home baking businesses across the nation.

-It seems bakers have been inspired by the show’s long-running success and, spurred on by the pandemic, many more people have been turning their passion for baking into a side hustle.
+It seems bakers have been inspired by the show’s long-running success and have been turning their passion for baking into a side hustle.

-The largest rise was in the South West, which saw a 222 per cent increase in home baking insurance policies between 2019 and 2020.
+The largest rise was in South Central England, which saw a 49 per cent increase in home baking insurance policies between 2020 and 2021.
 This was closely followed by:

-While London, despite being the slowest-growing region, saw the number of home baking businesses almost double in the same time period.
+While London, despite being the slowest-growing region, saw the number of home baking businesses grow by 15 per cent in the same time period.

 Alan Thomas, CEO at Simply Business, commented: "The Great British Bake Off is a mainstay of UK television and has already inspired thousands of bakers across the nation to rise up and start their own independent business.

-“In every region we’re seeing a year-on-year increase in the number of home baking businesses who are turning their passion into a business.
-In fact, it’s been the fastest-growing trade throughout the pandemic, building on a 157 per cent rise between 2019 and 2020.”
+“In every region we’re seeing a year-on-year increase in the number of home baking and cake maker and decorator businesses who are turning their passion into a business.

 Read our 10-step guide to starting a baking business from home (or a marquee, if you prefer).
 It covers everything from registering your premises to how to develop your customer base.